-Generally, physicians and others who specialize in travel medicine are experts in infectious diseases.
+Generally, doctors and others who specialize in travel medicine are experts in infectious diseases.
 Their expertise often includes knowledge of specific geographical locations and information about health conditions and disease outbreaks in different countries.

 Travel medicine specialists know requirements for foreign countries related to vaccinations, health reports, availability of medications, and other health care treatments for diseases and disorders.

-Although the U.S. government provides the latest information for the health and safety of U.S. travelers, it cannot replace having a personal relationship with a physician who is knowledgeable about the needs of people who travel abroad and who can make specific recommendations in the context of your own health history.
+Although the U.S. government provides the latest information for the health and safety of U.S. travelers, it cannot replace having a personal relationship with a doctor who is knowledgeable about the needs of people who travel abroad and who can make specific recommendations in the context of your own health history.